Appendix C. Naming of Viruses

 When Dr.Web components detect a threat, the notification in the user interface and the report file contain a name of the threat sample given by the specialists of Doctor Web anti-virus laboratory.
 These names are formed according to certain principles and reflect a threat's design, classes of vulnerable objects, distribution environment (OS and applications), and some other features.
 Knowing these principles may be useful for understanding software and organizational vulnerabilities of the protected system.
 The full and constantly updated version of this classification is available at https://vms.drweb.com/classification/.

-The full name of a virus consists of several elements, separated by full stops.
+The full name of a threat consists of several elements, separated by full stops.
 Some elements at the beginning of the full name (prefixes) and at the end of it (suffixes) are standard for the accepted classification.

 Prefixes